 cotter, the wrench will move smoothly and with gradually increasing

 resistance, till you get to a point where force required to move the

 wrench suddenly increases.
 That's when you stop.
 For installation, the

 orientation of the press body to the crank arm doesn't matter.

 When installing cotters, I suggest holding your wrench with your thumb near the bolt head, to keep you from applying too much leverage.
 This tool is so powerful that one fellow mushroomed the fat end of a cotter.

 Years after tourists had alloy cotterless cranks, most professional racers were still using cottered cranks.
-If they were not reliable this would not have been the case.
+If they were not reliable, when installed properly, this would not have been the case.